Q. What airport(s) should I use for the start and end of the Epic5 Run Hawaii?

 Q. How should I get from the airport to my accommodations?

-A. If you opt for the transportation package ($300 per person), we will pick you up from the airport and drop you off at the end of the event if you arrive two days before the event and depart the day after the event.
-You may rent cars on each of the islands (and this might be a good option if you are bringing your own crew members).
+A. If you opt for the transportation package ($275 per person), we will pick you up from the airport and drop you off at the end of the event if you arrive two days before the event and depart the day after the event.
+You may rent cars on each of the islands (and this is the best option if you are bringing your own crew member).

 PREPARING FOR THE RACES